Jeferson57/music-player.github.io/README.md

     flex: 0 1 150px;
 }
 ```
-- The flex shorthand stands for:
+The flex shorthand stands for:
-    -flex-grow
+- flex-grow
-    -flex-shrink
+- flex-shrink
-    -flex-basus
+- flex-basis

 3. **Sidebar Says:** This demo takes advantage of the minmax function for grid layouts.
 What we´re doing here is setting the minimum sidebar to be ``150px``, but on larger screens, letting that stretch out to ``25%``.
 The sidebar will always take up ``25%`` of its parent´s horizontal space untile that ``25%`` becomes smaller than ``150px``.